 - Try using a soft cushion if you have difficulty sitting comfortably for a while.

 - Wearing loose, comfortable underwear and clothing also helps during this time.

 After your treatment is over, the soreness should gradually get better over a few weeks.

 Newer radiotherapy machines and treatment techniques mean that skin problems happen less often than they used to.

 The bladder is close to the bowel and rectum (back passage).
 Radiotherapy to the bowel often irritates the bladder.
 You might feel:

-- you want to pass urine all the time but when you go there isn’t much there
+- you want to pass urine all the time but when you use the toilet you can't go

 - a burning pain when you do pass urine